Everything on this page will become a problem the moment you do it correctly.

 Walk somewhere.
 Not to get anywhere in particular.
 Just walk at a pace that feels natural and keep walking until the rhythm establishes itself.

 Or run.
 Or swim.
 Or put something on that has a strong beat and let the body follow it.
-The specific form matters less than the sustained repetition: the same movement, again and again, long enough for the body's self-regulating intelligence to move to the foreground.
+The specific form matters less than the sustained repetition: the same movement, again and again, long enough for the body to remember that it knows how to be alive without your help.

 What rhythm produces is a condition where the body becomes more present than the narrative.
 The loop that felt urgent is still there.
 But it is running alongside something that does not need its help.
 The walk does not need the loop.
 The loop continues, but it is no longer the only thing happening.